dntstck/virgo/README.md

 ## 🚀 What's New in v1.1.0

 📌 **Bug Fixes**:
 - Improved `update` and `rollback` functionality for smoother operations.
-- Fixed API issues when calling `depends`
+- Fixed API issues in `depends`.
-- Duplicate crate entry prevention in `Cargo.toml`.
+- Prevented duplicate crate entries in `Cargo.toml`.

 📌 **Enhanced Features**:
-- **Stats Output**: Grouped by value with clearer indentation for better readability.
+- **Stats Output** – Clearer indentation and grouping for better readability.
-- **Depends Command**: Enhanced dependency breakdown with grouping by kind and features.
+- **Depends Command** – Enhanced breakdown by kind and features.
-- **Trending Crates**: View trending (most downloaded in 90 days) with `:virgo trending`
+- **Trending Crates** – View the most downloaded crates in the past 90 days using `:virgo trending`.

-📌 **Polish and Usability**:
-- Refinements across commands and user feedback integration.
+- **Backup & Restore** – Securely back up and restore Cargo.toml with ease.

 ---